vippsas/vipps-developers/developer-resources/portal.md

 and see who has the right to sign for the company.

-If you can log in to [portal.vipps.no](https://portal.vipps.no), but cannot see the _Utvikler_ (developer) selection in the menu, you need to have the merchant's administrator grant you developer access for the sales unit you need access to.
+If you can log in to [portal.vipps.no](https://portal.vipps.no), but cannot see the _Utvikler_ (developer) option in the menu, you need to have the merchant's administrator grant you with developer access for the sales unit.

 For
 [reseller partners](/docs/vipps-partner):